HazyResearch/pdftotree/README.rst

 We are following `Semantic Versioning 2.0.0 <https://semver.org/>`__ conventions.
 The maintainers will create a git tag for each release and increment the version number found in the `version file`_ accordingly.
-We deploy tags to PyPI automatically using Travis-CI.
+We deploy tags to PyPI automatically using GitHub Actions.

 Tests